notiona/notiona.github.io/_posts/2024-03-03-streamlit-with-open-data-eng.md

 {: .prompt-info}

 > By default, streamlit runs the full page top to bottom if there is any change in the user input.
-> This means that time-consuming operations like data IO나 data operations are run again and again several times for the same output.
+> This means that time-consuming operations like data IO or data operations are run again and again several times for the same output.
 > To mitigate this inefficiency, streamlit has its own caching methods.
 > To fully integrate streamlit into your project, this is an absolute requirement,
 > For brevity purposes I cannot address this in this post,